Open Chord Shapes

-Open Chord Shapes Open chords form the basis of hundreds of thousands of songs.
-They have the richest tone as they use open strings.
-Open strings vibrate freely, making open chords sound fuller.
-Other chord shapes do not use open strings for example, Barré Chords and Power Chords.
+Open chords form the basis of thousands of songs.
+Open strings vibrate freely, making open chords sound fuller and are easy to play, so are very widely used.
+Other chord shapes (Barré Chords and Power Chords) do not use open strings so will not be covered in this article.

-The open chords are the most common chords in guitar and are easy to pick up.
-You should be able to play most of them straight of the bat.
+You should be able to make a decent effort at most of them straight of the bat.
 If not, it’ll only take a few minutes to figure out better positioning for your hands.
 We’ll start with the most basic of all guitar chords, the E Minor (Em) chord.

 To use chord diagrams, you place your fingers where the spots are on the fretboard diagram.
-Use the number inside the spots to show you which finger you are to fret the note with.
+Some chords diagrams will have numbers inside the spots to show you which finger you are to fret the note with.

 To play E Minor, take your middle finger and place it on the second fret of the A string and add your ring finger on to the second fret of the D string.
 This will create the right shape for the chord and you can strum away.
 With the E minor chord, play all strings on the guitar to make it sound fuller.

 The next chord to try is the E Major chord.
 This one is similar to E Minor chord with only one note difference between it.
 Adding one more finger to the chord, you want to use your index finger to play the first fret of the G string.
 This changes the entire sound of the chord, due to changing the third from minor to major.
 This is a little complicated for right now, but if you want to learn more about theory, this site is a great start